-Welcome to my website, where you can learn about my books, about my life as a writer, and about my efforts to help children love to read and love to learn through the new company, iNK Think Tank!
+Welcome to my website, where you can learn about my books and my life as a writer.

 My Other Latest Books

 "Dogs on Duty: Soldiers' Best Friends on the Battlefield and Beyond," has been very well received.
 Kirkus says, "The story of Military Working Dogs and Specialized Search Dogs is presented in a fascinating, full-color volume...this lively bursting-with-life volume covers the life of the canine forces from puppy to MWD to retirement...a sure hit with dog lovers everywhere."

 It has also been chosen for several lists, including ALA Notable Children's Books, CBC Best Children's Books of the Year, and the IRA Teachers' Choices Reading List.
 It has won the Mitten Award from the Michigan Library Association, the Flicker Tale Award (Children's Choice) for nonfiction from the North Dakota Library Association, and the middle grade Charlotte Award from the New York State Reading Association.
 I'm thrilled by this recognition for a book I'm very proud of!

 While it was a difficult book to write in some ways, I focused my energy and attention on the fact that the most important job of these dogs is to save lives, not only the lives of their handlers and other members of the patrol but also of innocent civilians who share the roads and pathways of countries like Afghanistan with the military.

 The dogs do more that carry out their duties--they also provide the fighting forces with a special presence of love, loyalty, and playfulness that helps relieve the stress of war and reminds the soldiers that there's more to life than fighting, dust, and danger.